Note from the Director

 Read CCR Director Tom Misteli’s note to find out what drives our groundbreaking work.

-The NCI Center for Cancer Research is at the forefront of cancer research – and has been for decades.
+The NCI Center for Cancer Research is at the forefront of cancer research – and has been for 20 years.
 Work from our basic and clinical investigators has led to fundamental insights into biological processes, the development of new cancer drugs, innovative vaccines and groundbreaking technologies that enable basic discovery and are used in the clinic every day to diagnose and treat patients.

 In this publication we highlight some of our landmark discoveries over the years.
 They span the spectrum from basic research on how genes are expressed in cancer cells to advances in clinical care.
 They represent impactful research that has shaped and changed scientific fields and led to novel clinical applications that benefit patients.
 The remarkable discoveries highlighted in this magazine are a testimony to the creativity, ingenuity and persistence of CCR investigators.
 They are also a reminder of the extraordinary return on investment of federal funds allocated to maintaining and improving the well-being of our nation.